 Do you like tripe soup (ciorba de burta) as we call it?
 Have you ever had tripe cooked in any other way?
 Well, you will have to try this tripe soup now and see what you think of it if you haven’t.

-A good few years ago (a couple of decades back) I have prepared this tripe soup for one of my very good friends Brigitte and she loved it instantaneously despite previously eating it somewhere else and... totally hated it.
+A good few years ago (a couple of decades back) I prepared this tripe soup for one of my very good friends Brigitte and she loved it instantaneously despite previously eating it somewhere else and... hated it.

 It is addictively delicious, that's why!!